X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Dataset Construction

 \paragraph{Handling inferable annotations} We observed that annotators were typically precise when they did select inferable tokens (i.e., they had a valid reason for why the token could be inferred).
 We can therefore take the union of \emph{inferable} tokens annotated by different annotators (with some caveats, discussed in Section~\ref{sec:adjudication}) to arrive at high-precision inferable tokens for our dataset.
+This results in a natural interpretation for the \emph{inferable} category: \emph{someone} has reason to infer a given span, as exhibited by one of our annotators constructing an inference, which others possibly did not catch.

 Manual inspection of 17 random Spanish-English paragraph pairs where annotators disagreed (given in Appendix \ref{sec:appendix-inferable-span-disagreement}) supports this strategy.
-Of the 41 \emph{inferable} spans that were disputed, we judged that 29 of them (71\%) were inferable, 5 (12\%) belonged to the \emph{same} class, 4 (10\%) belonged to the \emph{new} class, and 3 (7\%) could have been \emph{inferable} or \emph{new} depending on how much domain-specific background knowledge (e.g., of history or chemistry) one has in order to judge the span as inferable.
-Here we accepted a range of inferences as valid, from more direct inferences such as ``\emph{as últimas décadas de la vida}'' $\Rightarrow$``\emph{it is the end of the human life cycle}'', to more indirect inferences such as the example of the European brown hare discussed above.
+Of the 41 \emph{inferable} spans that were disputed, we judged that 29 of them (71\%) were inferable, 5 (12\%) belonged to the \emph{same} class, 4 (10\%) belonged to the \emph{new} class, and 3 (7\%) could have been \emph{inferable} or \emph{new} depending on how much domain-specific background knowledge one has in order to judge the span as inferable.
+Here we accepted a range of inferences as valid, from more direct inferences such as ``\emph{las últimas décadas de la vida}'' $\Rightarrow$``\emph{it is the end of the human life cycle}'', to more indirect inferences such as the example of the European brown hare discussed above.